tauqeer01/100-Days-To-DotNet-Mastery/README.md

 This repository is structured into daily lessons, each focusing on a specific topic related to C# or ASP.NET Core.
 Each lesson includes:

 A Markdown file explaining the topic.
-A Source code folder with relevant examples or projects.
+A source code folder with relevant examples or projects.
 📅 Progress Tracker
 Day	Topic	Status	Link
 Day 1	Introduction to C#	Completed	Day 1
 Day 2	Data Types, Variables, and Operators	Completed	Day 2 Day 3	Control Flow Statements (if, switch, loops)	Completed	Day 3 Day 4	Functions and Methods	In Progress	Day 4
 ...	...	...	...
 📚 Topics Covered
-This roadmap breaks down all the topics from basic to expert level.
-Each day builds on the knowledge gained from previous days.

 C# Topics
 Beginner Level
 Day 1: Introduction to C# and .NET